 Day 6 – Lola Mountain

 After Bjelasica, we’ll hit another real natural beauty – Lola Mountain.
-Hidden in the middle of Central Montenegrin Highlands, far from main roads, this place provides absolute peace for all people who came to enjoy it.
+Hidden in the middle of the central Montenegrin highlands, far from main roads, this place provides absolute peace for all people who came to enjoy it.
 Not even many local people have been there!
-Lola is really a special mountain – a wide plateau covered by grass and decorated by gorgeous peaks over 2.000 meters.
-Plenty of pasture always attracted the people from the lowlands to spend their summers there, giving a perfect feast to their herds.
-Here you’ll find lots of fairy-tale shepherds’ huts, which are in use even at the present time.
-Our final ascent is not so demanding physically or technically, but once you reach the top you will be impressed by the stunning views.
-On our way back we can also conquer one more peak above 2.000m – Mali Zebalac (2.073 m)!
-Overnight at Nevidio Eco Village, Poščenje.
+Lola is one of those special places where time holds still – a wide plateau covered by grass and decorated by gorgeous peaks over 2.000 meters.
+Plenty of pasture land attracts people from the lowlands to spend their summers there, providing a perfect feast for their herds.
+Here you’ll find fairy-tale shepherds’ huts, some still in active use.
+Our climb to Veliki Zebalac peak is not so demanding physically or technically, but the views from the top are stunning.
+On our way back we might decide to conquer one more peak above 2.000m – Mali Zebalac (2.073 m)!
+Overnight at Nevidio Eco Village, Poščenje, or similar.
 Hiking distance: 14km.
-Grade: easy.
+Grade: moderate.

 Day 7 – Planinica

-A beautiful, long walk through different terrains, with an amazing view from the top (2330 asl) as a prize.
-You will see almost all the highest peaks of Durmitor, like Bobotov Kuk, Prutaš, etc from one stunning vantage point!
-Scasttered around us will be the remains of old mountain huts, snowy glaciers sometimes, Sušica Canyon, flowers in a 1000 colors, and most important – the twin emerald green lakes of Škrka.
-This is a trail rarely visited by others, and a bit of a local secret!
+A beautiful, long walk through different terrains, with an amazing view from the top (2,330m) as the prize.
+You will see almost all the highest peaks of Durmitor, like Bobotov Kuk and Prutaš, from one incredible vantage point!
+Scattered around us will be the remains of old mountain huts, snowy glaciers sometimes, Sušica Canyon, flowers in a 1,000 colours, and most important – the twin emerald green lakes of Škrka.
+This is an 8 hour trail, rarely visited by others and a bit of a local secret!
 Overnight at Nivideo Eco-Village, Poščenje.
-Hiking distance: 13km.
+Hiking distance: 23km.
 Grade: moderate to challenging.

 Day 8 – return to Podgorica